edejesus196/handwritten_names_recognition/README.md

 ### Data and model preparation process
 1. **Acquire datasets**
-2. **Create Models to predict characters**
+2. **Create models to predict characters**
 3. **Perform character segmentation and names trancriptions**

 #### Datasets
 Two datasets, both obtained from Kaggle.com, were used to train the models and to test the model that performed best on the validation set.

 The first dataset is called the [Handwritten Characters dataset](https://www.kaggle.com/vaibhao/handwritten-characters).
 This dataset was used to train the models to recognize the different characters.
 It contains 39 classes in total.
-This includes all lowercase and uppercase English alphabet character, digits from 0 -9, and some special characters, which include @, #, $, &.
+This includes all lowercase and uppercase English alphabet character, digits from 0-9, and some special characters, which include @, #, $, &.
 This dataset is divided into  834,036 training samples and 22,524 validation samples.

 **--Images of smaples from dataset go here--**